O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0 - WHIZ News

 “When I started the (ninth) I got a little bit of the Jell-O legs, just a little bit, started to kind of feel a little wobbly,” Means said.
 “But once I did get that first pitch I was able to lock in again.”

 D.J.
 Stewart and Ramón Urias had third-inning RBI singles against Yusei Kikuchi.
-Pat Valaika hit a solo homer off Kikuchi (1-2) in the sixth and Trey Mancini provided a three-run shot off Aaron Fletcher in the eighth, Mancini’s sixth homer in a season that marked his return from colon cancer surgery.
+Pat Valaika hit a solo homer off Kikuchi (1-2) in the sixth, and Trey Mancini connected for a three-run shot against Aaron Fletcher in the eighth.
+It was Mancini’s sixth homer in a season that marked his return from colon cancer surgery.

-“To watch our guys celebrate that’s a cool moment, because this is tough game,” Hyde said.
-“To watch one of your teammates, your brothers do something really special is pretty cool.”

 TRAINER’S ROOM